zhwa/llvm-example/README.md

 ## Examples

-Most examples in this project are based on code pieces in *Getting Started with LLVM Core Libraries*.
+* LLVMCoreLibExamples: most examples in this folder are based on code pieces in *Getting Started with LLVM Core Libraries*.
+* Kaleidoscope: the official Kaleidoscope examples, except for the MCJIT parts.